Severe Thunderstorm Warning issued for Gallia by NWS - News Break

 Severe Thunderstorm Warning issued for Gallia by NWS

-Effective: 2021-07-12 20:58:00 EDT Expires: 2021-07-12 21:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-12 20:40:00 EDT Expires: 2021-07-12 21:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Gallia A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 915 PM EDT FOR EAST CENTRAL GALLIA AND CENTRAL MASON COUNTIES At 857 PM EDT, a severe thunderstorm was located 8 miles northwest of Buffalo, or 10 miles southeast of Gallipolis, moving north at 25 mph.
+Please report severe weather to the National Weather Service by calling toll free, 800 401 9535, when you can do so safely.
+You may also report severe weather by posting your report to the Charleston West Virginia National Weather Service Facebook Page, or by using the Twitter Hashtag, NWSRLX.
+Target Area: Gallia The National Weather Service in Charleston West Virginia has issued a * Severe Thunderstorm Warning for Southeastern Gallia County in southeastern Ohio Mason County in western West Virginia Northeastern Cabell County in central West Virginia Northwestern Putnam County in western West Virginia * Until 915 PM EDT. * At 840 PM EDT, a severe thunderstorm was located near Buffalo, or 12 miles northwest of Winfield, moving north at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Point Pleasant, Gallipolis, Henderson, Leon and Southside.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Point Pleasant, Gallipolis, Buffalo, Henderson, Leon, Grimms Landing, Gallopolis Ferry, Southside, Fraziers Bottom and Ashton.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0